 Your viewing trip is a key step in your buying journey, so make sure you know exactly what to look out for with help from your free Viewing Trip Guide.

-Drouseia sits up in the Laona hills, and is popular among fans of mountain-biking and hiking.
+Drouseia or Droushia sits up in the Laona hills, and is popular among fans of mountain-biking and hiking.
 Its name comes from the cooling breeze it experiences in the heat of the summer, sitting as it does at a higher altitude than much of the inhabited parts of the peninsula.

 Based around the religiously important Agios Georgios Nikochilitis Monastery, its a largely historic town, with the stone-built homes typical of Cyprus’ mountain regions.
 It’s making a name for itself as a centre of agrotourism – a perfect location if you’re looking to open a holiday business.
 Detached homes, which make up much of the housing stock, generally sell for around €220,000 to €340,000.